avi1967/Cafe-Menu-App/README.md

 - Mark some items as “Today's Special” with a lower price.

 - Randomly apply discounts during runtime.
+---

-(Created as a first year group mini project.)
+Created as a first year group mini project.